jckleiner/ci-cd-examples/varnish/varnish.md

 TODO - what is this used for?

 ## Varnish logging
+By default any installation of `varnishd` **will not write any request logs to disk**.
+Instead Varnish has an in-memory log, and supplies tools to tap into this log and write to disk.
+You can start the `varnishncsa.service` which comes bundled with the varnish linux package if you want to write log files to disk.

 **Advanced logging**: The `varnishlog`, `varnishtop`, and `varnishncsa` tools allow you to perform deep introspection into the Varnish flow, the input and output
 **Advanced statistics**: The `varnishstat` tool displays numerous counters that give you a global insight into the state of your Varnish server